wlsf82/cv/README.md

 - Writing automated visual regression tests
 - Defining and tuning continuous integration and continuous delivery/deployment pipelines
 - Code reviews
-- Extending the application to add testability into it
+- Extending the application to add testability to it
 - Writing business requirements together with the business analyst
 - Pair programming
-- Knowledge sharing sessions
+- Knowledge-sharing sessions
 - Actively participating in software architecture meetings
 - Actively participating in scrum meetings
 - Debugging and fixing bugs